-Panels A and B in the chart show the rates of job-loss and jobfinding, respectively.
-These are the within labor-force flows in Chart 5.
-In the early parts of a recession job losses spike, which cause $P{E,U}$ in panel A to increase and the unemployment rate to run up quickly in most recessions.
-During the recovery, the job-finding rate, $P{U,E}$ , only recovers slowly.
-These patterns in job-loss and job-finding have been analyzed extensively.
+Panels (a) and (b) in the figure show the rates of job-loss and job-finding, respectively.
+These are the within labor-force flows in Figure 5.
+In the early parts of a recession job losses spike, which cause $P{E,U}$ in panel (a) to increase and the unemployment rate to run up quickly in most recessions.
+During the recovery, the job-finding rate, $P{U,E}$, only recovers slowly.
+These patterns in job-loss and job-finding have been analyzes extensively.22

-Panels C and D of Chart 5 show the flow rates out of the labor force.
+Panels (c) and (d) of Figure 6 show the flow rates out of the labor force.
 For the rest of this paper, the most important thing to note about these flow rates is that they tend to decline during recessions.
 This especially is true for those from unemployment to nonparticipation.
 Therefore, on average, both the pools of employed and unemployed get more attached to the labor force during recessions.

-Panels E and F of Chart 5 show that the cyclicality of entry flows into employment and unemployment offset each other.
+Panels (e) and (f) of Figure 6 show that the cyclicality of entry flows into employment and unemployment offset each other.
 When the economy is strong, labor market entrants are more likely to find a job without going through a spell of unemployment.
 During a weak labor market the opposite is true.
 These offsetting cyclical flows imply that the overall entry flow rate into the labor force is not very cyclical at all.